-•Press Release Economic Crisis and Recovery Inequality Jobs Poverty US
+•Press Release Economic Crisis and Recovery Inequality Jobs Poverty United States

 Washington — Women’s labor force participation rates are nearly back to pre-pandemic levels, but a new report released today by the Center for Economic and Policy Research (CEPR) shows that working-class women and mothers are still lagging behind.